Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils

 \section{Conclusions}

-This study aimed to compare different baseline correction methods with the purpose of application to correct LIBS spectra, since the literature is very poor in alternatives to those who seek an effective correction for this type of spectroscopy.
-The SNIP, Top Hat, Median, 4S Peak Filling and Rolling Balls methods were evaluated in combination with the LPF, SGF and Median noise filters, and compared to the traditional baseline correction method to find the best path for data processing for the LIBS spectra that maximized carbon quantification.

-For each method combined with the filters and also for the traditional method PLS models were constructed with cross validation and their results for the training and test sets were compared.
-Each method was optimized to improve the correlation between LIBS spectra and carbon concentration in the samples.
-Some filters combined with baseline correction methods distorted the spectrum, thus compromising the definition of peaks and, consequently, making it impossible to quantify chemical elements.
-Others of them have significantly improved the spectrum format, emphasizing spectral regions that were not well understood before.
-Smoothing filters have been able to define important peaks for quantification of different chemical species, especially carbon.
+This study aimed to compare different baseline correction methods for the correction of LIBS spectra, as there is a lack of effective alternatives in the literature.
+The SNIP, Top Hat, Median, 4S Peak Filling, and Rolling Balls methods were evaluated in combination with the LPF, SGF, and Median noise filters, and compared to the traditional baseline correction method.
+The goal was to find the most effective data processing approach for LIBS spectra that maximizes carbon quantification.
+For each method combined with the filters, as well as for the traditional method, PLS models were constructed and evaluated using cross-validation.
+The performance of each method was optimized to improve the correlation between LIBS spectra and carbon concentration in the samples.
+Some filter combinations distorted the spectrum and compromised peak definition, making it impossible to quantify chemical elements.
+However, others significantly improved the spectrum's format, providing a clearer understanding of previously unclear spectral regions.
+The smoothing filters proved valuable in identifying and quantifying important peaks related to different chemical species, particularly carbon.

-It should be noted that the Peak Filling 4S method, which combined with the Savitzky-Golay polynomial noise filter, returned the Pearson coefficient $\bar{\rho_{test}} = 0.93$ and RMSE $\epsilon_{test} = 0.21$ for the test set.
+Notably, the combination of the 4S Peak Filling method with the Savitzky-Golay polynomial noise filter yielded a Pearson coefficient of $\bar{\rho_{test}} = 0.93$ and RMSE of $\epsilon_{test} = 0.21$ for the test set.